masteringmodernpayments/book/state_and_history.md

 ## State Machines

 The first step of tracking is to turn each transaction into a *state machine*.
 A state machine is simply a formal definition of what states an object can be in and the transitions that can happen to get it between states.
 At any given moment an object can only be in a single state.
 For example, consider a subway turnstile.
 Normally it's locked.
 When you put a coin in or swipe your card, it unlocks.
-Then when you pass through, it locks itself again.
-We could model that like this, using a gem called [AASM][aasm]:
+Then when you pass through it locks itself again.
+We could model that like this using a gem called [AASM][aasm]:

 ```ruby
 class Turnstile